microsoft/winget-cli/doc/specs/#476 - Pinned packages.md

 ```

 The "Reason" field serves to explain why a application was pinned.
-If a package designates the `RequiresExplictUpgrade` property in their manifest, it should be explained here so that the user has a way to diagnose why it isn't automatically upgraded during `winget upgrade --all`.
+If a package designates the `RequiresExplicitUpgrade` property in their manifest, it should be explained here so that the user has a way to diagnose why it isn't automatically upgraded during `winget upgrade --all`.

 ```
 winget pin <package>